DeanGilewicz/Etsy/Readme.md

 Recreated the Etsy products section using API.

 Iterated through array using JavaScript.
-Layout using SASS, Bourbon Neat, and hover effect using jQuery.

 To Use:
 * Clone my repo